-Seen above in Figure 10, Estill County ranks higher in Heart Disease, Malignant Neoplasms, Cerebrovascular Diseases, and Accidental Injuries than its counterparts in all of KACP.
-In addition, Estill County ranks higher in the prevalence of smoking (mean=0.33) as well as diabetes (mean=0.25) than all of KACP (mean=0.32 and 013 respectively).
-This prevalence of smoking can be seen in government agencies, specifically ECEMS where upon a recent poll, nearly 50% of the sampled population (n=32) admitted to using some form of tobacco product while working for the agency.
+Seen above in Figure 8, Estill County ranks higher in Heart Disease, Malignant Neoplasms, Cerebrovascular Diseases, and Accidental Injuries than its counterparts in all of KACP.
+In addition, Estill County ranks higher in the prevalence of smoking as well as diabetes than all of KACP, as seen in Figures 9 and 11.

 In addition, social factors add to the decline in health for Estill County.
-Figure 11 below shows the main road into and out of the county, State Route 52.
-Clustered around this road are multiple "fast-food" style restaurants with very limited healthy food options.
+A 2010 study performed by the County Business Patterns division of the United States Census Bureau found that of all the restaurants within the State of Kentucky, 54% were labeled as "fast-food"

 This overabundance of "fast-food" options as well as limited financial resources makes it incredibly easy for residents to simply buy their meal for the day, rather than purchase costlier healthy food options for the week or month.
 These "fast-food" options peddle in food that is extremely high in carbohydrates as well as fatty triglycerides and simple sugars.
 All three of these factors contribute to the prevalence of diabetes in Estill County as well as all four increased mortality rates.